fcrozetta/fc-personal-2020/projects.md

 I'm gave a shell script crash course(in portuguese), and all my classes are available on github.

-You can find the entire course, separated by class on github﻿ ﻿
+You can find the entire course, separated by class on github﻿.

 ---

 ## TUI-netcore